geniikw/CoroutineChain/README.md

 ## Intro

-- easy to read coroutine code.
+- Easy to read coroutine code.
-- define callback simply
+- Define callback simply
-- call coroutine at outside of MonoBehavour.
+- Call coroutine at outside MonoBehavour.

-In my exprience, generally coroutine code can be classified into two kinds.
+In my experience, generally coroutine code can be classified into two kinds.

-One is a functional block. for example
+One is a functional block.
+For example

 ```csharp
 IEnumerator OneFunction(){